-Investments are stated at fair value.
+Investments are stated at fair value and are held for long-term purposes.

 Charitable remainder trust assets include the fair value of the Society's remainder interest in irrevocable trusts for which the Society is the secondary beneficiary.
-The fair value of the Society's remainder interest in irrevocable trusts is determined using investment returns consistent with the composition of the asset portfolios, life expectancies, and the discount rates of 1.2% and 3.5% at June 30, 2013 and 2012, respectively.
+The fair value of the Society's remainder interest in irrevocable trusts is determined using investment returns consistent with the composition of the asset portfolios, life expectancies, and the discount rate of 1.2% at June 30, 2013.
 Irrevocable charitable trusts whose use is limited by the Society due to time or donor-imposed restrictions increase temporarily restricted net assets.